Towards Efficient Methods in Medical Question Answering using Knowledge Graph Embeddings: Discussion

-Analyzing eq. \ref{eq:mik}, we see that the output of the transformation yields $\hat{y} = f(x^{entity}; W)$ where $x^{entity}$ is the entity embedding to be homogenized.
-Our FFNN has $\hat{y} = W^{(2)}[\tanh(W^{(1)}x^{entity} + b_1)] + b_2$ where $W^{(1)}$ and $W^{(2)}$ are the weight matrices of the linear layers and $b_1$, $b_2$ are their respective bias terms.
+where $W^{(1)}$ and $W^{(2)}$ are the weight matrices of the linear layers and $b_1$, $b_2$ are their respective bias terms.
 In other words, $\hat{y} = f(x^{entity}; W^{(1)}, W^{(2)})$.
 This indicates that training the NN, incurs an additional computational overhead since we are trying to learn two parameters instead of one.
 However, such a cost is mitigated by the fact that most modern-day machines are more than capable of optimizing a simple NN, such as this, without much energy overhead.

-Finally, since the homogenization is \textit{specific} to the transformers with which we want to align our embeddings, we must retrain the network for each transformers we want to align with.
+Finally, since the homogenization is \textit{specific} to the model with which we want to align our embeddings, we must retrain the network for each model we want to align with.
 This factor \textit{might} become a bottleneck if there are a large number of entity embeddings to be homogenized.
-However, even then, we envisage that the computational cost \textit{would not tend} to be of much concern for the reason mentioned previously.
+However, even then, we envisage that the computational cost \textit{would not} be a concern for the reason mentioned previously which in turn shows the scalability of our method.